Mauricio Echazú: 2011

-Started to play Colombia F1 on clay, losing to Gastao Elias 1–6, 1–6.
-Then, played Colombia F2 on hard surface, losing to Sebastián Decoud 4–6, 4–6 in 2nd round.
+Started to play Colombia F1 on clay, losing to Gastão Elias in two sets.
+Then, played Colombia F2 on hard surface, losing to Sebastián Decoud 4–6, 4–6 in the second round.

-Was selected to Peruvian Davis Cup team to play against Netherlands Antillean Davis Cup team, in Lima, for Americas Zone Group II 1st round.
-Played 2nd rubber against Netherlands Antillean Alexander Glom winning 6–2, 6–3, 7–5.

-Then, played Barranquilla Challenger qualifying draw on clay.
-Defeated Brazilian Daniel Dutra da Silva 7–5, 2–0 RET in 1st round qualy, but lost to Denis Zivkovic in final round qualy.
-After that, played Pereira Challenger qualifying draw on clay.
-Won to Mexican Manuel Sánchez 6–4, 3–6, 7–6(3) in 1st round qualy, however, lost to Colombian Steffen Zornosa 6–1, 1–6, 5–7.
+Was selected to Peruvian Davis Cup team to play against Netherlands Antillean Davis Cup team, in Lima, for Americas Zone Group II the first round.
+Played second rubber against Netherlands Antillean Alexander Glom winning in three straight sets.
+Then, he played Barranquilla Challenger qualifying draw on clay.
+Defeated Brazilian Daniel Dutra da Silva in the first round qualification, but lost to Denis Zivkovic in final round qualification.
+After that, played Pereira Challenger qualifying draw on clay. won against Mexican Manuel Sánchez in the first round qualification, however, lost to Colombian Steffen Zornosa.

 Later, played Chile F3 on clay surface in which he lost to Chilean Guillermo Hormazábal 2–6, 0–6 in semifinals.
 Previously, had defeated Uruguayan Marcel Felder 6–0, 6–4 in quarterfinals.
 A week after, played Venezuela F1 on hard surface, in which lost to Venezuelan David Souto 4–6, 6–3, 6–7(4) in the final.
 Previously, had defeated Venezuelan Piero Luisi 6–4, 2–0 RET.

 Once again was selected to Peruvian Davis Cup team to play against Dominican Republic Davis Cup team, in Lima, for Americas Zone Group II 2nd round.
 Was not selected to play any rubber, though.
 He was selected to Peruvian Davis Cup team to play against Paraguayan Davis Cup team, in Asunción, for Americas Zone Group II final round.
 Played 1st rubber against Paraguayan Daniel-Alejandro López winning 7–6(1), 7–5, 6–3 on clay.
 Then, played Cali Challenger main draw on clay.
 Lost to Argentinian Horacio Zeballos 1–6, 2–6 in first round.
 After that, played Venezuela F8 on hard surface, in which he lost to Canadian and eventual tournament champion Peter Polansky 5–7, 2–6 in quarterfinals.
 Had 2 set points at *5–4 serving for the first set, though.